shawna-tuli-silicon-valley/avanade-accenture-microsoft-silicon-valley-ai-and-advanced-analytics-3/README.md

 ![8867 Microsoft_5F00_Logo_2D00_for_2D00_screen](https://github.com/shawna-tuli-silicon-valley/avanade-accenture-microsoft-silicon-valley-ai-and-advanced-analytics-2/assets/19508013/eec7d966-d4b8-4f04-bca1-1a378da12783)

+#### "Office / Recruiting
+Once again, Shawna was the mainstay of our UC Irinve (UCI) recruiting efforts.
+She participated in an all-day recruiting fair on campus.
+She spoke with so many people that by the end of the day she lost her voice.
+She also led our Capstone Program (where a few Accenture people team with UCI grad students in a case competition focusing on Data, Analytics, and AI.
+She completed the Marketing activities to reach the students and played a major roles working with the team.
+This year the team utilized LLMs to enhance customer service within the call center (see attached document for more details).
+I stress this work because this is not easy, and she does it as a "Plus 1."
+The result for us is improved brand on campus and with our target professors and access to some of UCI's top students.

+#### Office / Stewardship
+Shawna has helped me several times with people related tasks.
+For example, a highly ranked grad student from Yale approached me about finding out more about Accenture and the opportunities here (a family friend's son).
+He was very impressive and had an undergraduate degree in Data Science from UC Berkeley so I immediately thought that Shawna would be a great person to talk with him about what it is like working in the field at Accenture.
+She eagerly agreed to meet with him, followed through very quickly and the feedback from the student was that it was the best conversation he has ever had about Accenture.
+Shawna has also completed multiple research papers that were published - truly amazing and detailed work.
+These are just two examples of how she is a true steward of our people and overall brand.

 #### "Outstanding Leadership and Contribution: Shawna's Exceptional Efforts in UC Irvine Capstone Program
 I am delighted to recognize Shawna's extraordinary contributions as the +1 leader in our engagement with the UC Irvine Capstone Program.
 Over the past three years, Shawna has demonstrated exceptional leadership, driving the program's success and fostering a valuable partnership between Accenture and the university.